kingston-hackSpace/About_wires/README.md

 ----
 ### PURCHASING CLOTH CABLES

-[INDUSTVILLE](https://www.industville.co.uk/products/fabric-flex-3-core-braided-cloth-cable-lighting-wire?variant=54914849571198) is a UK-based supplier specialied in lighting products.
-Their Fabric Flex Lighting Wire is suitable for lihting connection to mains.
+[INDUSTVILLE](https://www.industville.co.uk/pages/about-industville) is UK-based an interior design brand with a specialist focus on lighting.
+Their [Fabric Flex Lighting Wire](https://www.industville.co.uk/products/fabric-flex-3-core-braided-cloth-cable-lighting-wire?variant=54914849571198) is suitable for lighting connection to mains.

 Specifics on Amperage and Voltage to be confirmed.